bernardopires/django-tenant-schemas/README.markdown

 ### ./manage.py sync_schemas ###

-This command runs the `syncdb` command for every tenant in the database.
-Also creates the schema if necessary.
+This is the most important command on this app.
+The way it works is that it calls Django's `syncdb` in two different ways.
+First, it calls `syncdb` for the `public` schema, only syncing the shared apps.
+Then it runs `syncdb` for every tenant in the database, this time only syncing the tenant apps.
+You should however never directly call `syncdb`.
+We perform some magic in order to make `syncdb` only sync the appropriate apps.

 The options given to `sync_schemas` are passed to every `syncdb`.
 So if you use South, you may find this handy:

     ./manage sync_schemas --migrate

+You can also use the option `--tenant` to only sync tenant apps or `--shared` to only sync shared apps.

 ### ./manage.py migrate_schemas ###